jeremydaly/lambda-api/README.md

 })
 ```

 The `next()` callback tells the system to continue executing.
-If this is not called then the system will hang and eventually timeout unless another request ending call such as `error` is called.
+If this is not called then the system will hang (and eventually timeout) unless another request ending call such as `error` is called.
 You can define as many middleware functions as you want.
 They will execute serially and synchronously in the order in which they are defined.

 **NOTE:** Middleware can use either callbacks like `res.send()` or `return` to trigger a response to the user.
-Please note that calling either one of these from within a middleware function will return the response immediately.
+Please note that calling either one of these from within a middleware function will return the response immediately and terminate API execution.

 ### Restricting middleware execution to certain path(s)

 By default, middleware will execute on every path.
-If you only need it to execute for specific paths, pass the path (or array of paths) as the first parameter to the `use` function.
+If you only need it to execute for specific paths, pass the path (or array of paths) as the first parameter to the `use` method.

 ```javascript
 // Single path